How it works

 Or email us to ask for our easy-to-complete application form here

-- The next of kin of an individual who died will receive £20,000
+- The next of kin of an individual who died receives £20,000

-- Any individual who has been hospitalised for at least a week will receive £10,000
+- Any individual who has been hospitalised for at least a week receives £10,000

-- Any individual who was hospitalised for at least six hours will receive £3,500
+- Any individual who was hospitalised for at least six hours receives £3,500

 In the case of those affected by the Grenfell Tower fire, and because of the generosity of those who donated to the Red Cross and other funds, LET has been able to add to the initial sums for the bereaved next of kin and those who spent more than a week in hospital.
 See here for details.

 We do some simple checks to verify claims.
 We know that people will have lost important documents and so we rely on the information we are given in support of an application.